xytis/GURPS/Campaigns/Ravnica/07_prep.md

 mints.
 Tournament will continue for as long as there are contesters during the next few weeks.
 Entry fee only one zino!

-Johana is an ogre fighter, which has a lot of bets on her.
+J'okhana is a minotaur fighter, which has a lot of bets on her.

 There is an upcoming festival in the Gore House, they say a pack of succubi will be running wild there this year.